 The dynamics documented here follow the pattern of planetary "wave breaking" in the stratosphere as shown by McIntyre and Palmer (1983, 1984).
 When wave amplitudes are large enough, a rapid and irreversible deformation of material contours occurs.
-By the stretching, secondary breakup, and dissipation mechanisms discussed above, waves "break" and deposit their PV into the region surrounding the sharpest contour gradients.
-This region, known as the "surf zone", experiences significant mixing due to the wave breaking, and thus it becomes somewhat homogenized with only weak gradients of potential vorticity.
-In our case zonal wavenumber 2 grows to a certain amplitude and then breaks, yielding regions of more uniform Q_1 on either side of the sharp potential vorticity gradient.
-This is evident in contour maps in Phase III, after wave 2 has broken; an example is shown in Fig. 8 for t = 58 days.
+By the stretching, secondary instability, and dissipation mechanisms discussed above, waves break and deposit their PV into the region surrounding the sharpest contour gradients.
+This region, known as the surf zone, experiences significant mixing due to the wave breaking, and thus it becomes somewhat homogenized with only weak gradients of potential vorticity.
+In our case, zonal wavenumber 2 grows to a certain amplitude and then breaks, yielding regions of more uniform Q_1 on either side of the sharp potential vorticity gradient.
+This is evident in contour maps in phase III, after wave 2 has broken; an example is shown in Fig. 8 for t = 58 days.

-In causing a redistribution of potential vorticity, wave breaking is an efficient way in which transient eddies can have an effect on the time-mean flow.
-The process is inherently nonlinear (as the requirement of contour deformation above implies) and thus in Phase II there is a large nonlinear transfer of energy out of m2.
+In causing a redistribution of potential vorticity, wave breaking is an efficient way for transient eddies to affect the time-mean flow.
+The process is inherently nonlinear (as the requirement of contour deformation above implies), and thus in phase II there is a large nonlinear transfer of energy out of m2.
 Quasi-linear growth of m2 continues in this phase, as wavenumber 2 is still unstable, but the growth cannot overcome the nonlinear drain.
-In this way, the shorter wave is said to be "nonlinearly saturated".
+In this way, the shorter wave is said to be "nonlinearly saturated."
 This agrees with Whitaker and Barcilon's (1995) demonstration that large nonlinear transfer out of the most unstable wave is what prevents it from dominating at equilibrium.

 While wavenumber 2 is saturating, wavenumber 1 continues to extract energy from the mean flow, for it is still linearly unstable.
-Unlike wavenumber 2, it does not break and saturate, but rather receives most of the energy transferred nonlinearly out of m^2 .
-Thus during this phase wavenumber 1 grows through both wave-mean interaction and nonlinear transfer, while wavenumber 2 grows quasi-linearly but decays nonlinearly.
+Unlike wavenumber 2, it does not break and saturate, but rather receives most of the energy transferred nonlinearly out of m2.
+Thus during this phase wavenumber 1 grows through both wavemean flow interaction and nonlinear transfer, while wavenumber 2 grows quasi-linearly but decays nonlinearly.